SmartDyspnea/smartdyspnea-docs/api/README.md

 ## Asynchronous execution of tests

-Creating a new test will return an inmmediante response with the id of the new tests.
+Creating a new test will return an immediante response with the id of the new tests.

 If you retrieve the lists of tests at that moment you will see that the value of `status` property will be `pending`.